laravel/docs/vite.md

 <a name="custom-base-urls"></a>
 ## Custom Base URLs

-If your Vite compiled assets are deployed to a domain separate from your application, e.g. via a CDN, you must specify the `ASSET_URL` environment variable:
+If your Vite compiled assets are deployed to a domain separate from your application such as via a CDN, you must specify the `ASSET_URL` environment variable within your application's `.env` file:

 ```env
 ASSET_URL=https://cdn.example.com